Plants are great teachers – you probably heard this before. And indeed they are. For many reasons.

 Today when I went to the forest, I found the first blooming Narcissus tazetta by a tiny river stream.
 Gentle scent, mesmerizing beauty.
 A species which is blooming late winter, early springtime in Greece and prefers the banks of streams and rivers.

-And what is Narcissus’ message now for us?
+So what is Narcissus’ message now for us?

-Well, first time in my life I truly think that this flower wants to teach me something very important, which I ignored so far in my life.
+Well, first time in my life I truly feel that this flower wants to teach me something very important, which I ignored so far in my life.
 Something that humans could not explain or teach me so far.
 Studying ancient myths together with the vegetation that inspired them became a source of healing and guidance for me recently.

 Maybe you can also find some answers for yourself this way…